Alternative names for goitre

 There are a number of different causes for goitre including:

-• Iodine deficiency – iodine is an essential trace element which helps the thyroid gland to function properly and to make thyroid hormones.
+- Iodine deficiency – iodine is an essential trace element that helps the thyroid gland to function properly and to make thyroid hormones.
 There are two main hormones called thyroxine and triiodothyronine.
-Approximately 2.2 billion people worldwide have iodine deficiency and roughly 29% of the world's population live in an iodine deficient area.
+Approximately 29% of the world's population live in an iodine deficient area.
 In the UK, most people have sufficient iodine in their diet.
-Non-organic milk and diary products are a good source of iodine, as well as seaweed, fish and eggs.
-Some table salt is supplemented with iodine.
+Non-organic milk and dairy products are a good source of iodine, as well as seaweed, fish and eggs.
+In many countries table salt is supplemented with iodine, but in the UK it is not.

-• Thyroiditis – this means inflammation of the thyroid gland.
+- Thyroiditis – this means inflammation of the thyroid gland.
 A number of causes can lead to swelling of the thyroid.
 The most common cause worldwide is Hashimoto's thyroiditis, which is due to immune cells attacking the thyroid gland (known as an autoimmune process) and is associated with the production of specific anti-thyroid antibodies.
 Thyroiditis can also occur for other reasons e.g. due to a viral infection, or during or shortly after a pregnancy.
-Thyroiditis is associated with a normal thyroid function in roughly 80% of cases.
-Hypothyroidism is present in the remaining cases; sometimes it can be anticipated by a transient increase of thyroid hormones levels due to their sudden release from the damaged gland.
+Hashimoto thyroiditis is often associated with reduced thyroid function called hypothyroid.
+Normal thyroid function can be maintained in the remaining cases; sometimes it can be anticipated by a transient increase of thyroid hormones levels due to their sudden release from the damaged gland.

-• Graves' disease – this is an autoimmune disease where the immune system produces antibodies that persistently stimulate the thyroid, with consequent over-function (hyperthyroidism).
+- Graves' disease – this is an autoimmune disease where the immune system produces antibodies that persistently stimulate the thyroid, causing it to be over-active and produce too much thyroid hormone (hyperthyroidism).

-• Toxic nodular goitre (Plummer’s disease) – this is where a nodule is over-functioning, thus causes hyperthyroidism.
+- Toxic nodular goitre (Plummer’s disease) – this is where a nodule is over-functioning and producing too much thyroid hormone called hyperthyroidism.

-• Goitrogens – these are external factors that may cause the formation of goitre by disrupting the production of thyroid hormones.
-They include some drugs or medicines (e.g. lithium, which is used in the treatment of mental health problems) and certain foods such as vegetables from the cabbage family, cassava or kelp, although excessively high consumption of these foods would lead to goitre formation.
-In addition, a lack of micronutrients such as iron, selenium and vitamin A could also contribute to goitre formation, especially if associated with other causes, such as iodine deficiency.
+- Goitrogens – these are factors that may cause the formation of goitre by disrupting the production of thyroid hormones.
+They include certain drugs or medicines (e.g. lithium, which is used in the treatment of mental health problems) and certain foods.

 What are the signs and symptoms of goitre?

-It is common to have small nodules within the thyroid gland, which cannot be felt, but may be picked up by chance when scans or examinations are conducted for other reasons.
+It is common to have small nodules within the thyroid gland, which cannot be felt, but may be picked up incidentally when scans or examinations are conducted for other reasons.
 In these cases, there have usually been no symptoms to indicate the presence of goitre.
 Larger goitres simply present as a lump in the neck.
-Occasionally, a large goitre will press on nearby structures, for instance making it difficult to swallow or to breathe.
+Occasionally, a large goitre will press on nearby structures, for instance making it difficult to swallow or to breathe or affect the nerves that control the voice causing it to be hoarse.
+These are concerning features that should prompt urgent medical attention.

 How common is goitre?

-Worldwide, goitre is estimated by the World Health Organisation to affect around 12% of people, although the rate of goitre in Europe as a whole is slightly lower.
-Goitre affecting a particular area (endemic) occurs in areas where there is iodine deficiency and is defined when more than 1 in 10 people have goitre.
+Worldwide, goitre is estimated by the World Health Organization to affect around 12% of people, although the rate of goitre in Europe as a whole is slightly lower.
+Goitre that is very common in a particular geographic area (called endemic) occurs in locations where there is iodine deficiency and is defined when more than 1 in 10 people have goitre.

 Is goitre inherited?